 Opening a corporate account

 You can open a personal or company account with most banks in Luxembourg.
-Business account products often vary depending on business size and type, with some banks offering specific accounts suited to start-ups and small businesses.
+Business account products often vary depending on business size and type, with some banks offering specific accounts suited to start-ups and small businesses in Luxembourg.

 The process and requirements for opening up a business account will also depend on your business type.
 If you are a freelancer or sole trader, the process is similar to opening up a personal bank account.
 You will need to provide a business name and address plus the same documentation as for a private account.